Your video field guide to watercolor

 There is more info about the course structure and what I'll cover below!
 Scroll down for schedule and registration info.

-The heart of this course will be short (15-30 minute) pre-recorded lessons that explore the key aspects of watercolor techniques, skills, and processes I wish I'd known when I got started.
+The heart of this course is short (15-30 minute) pre-recorded lessons that explore the key aspects of watercolor techniques, skills, and processes I wish I'd known when I got started.

-These classes are supported by once-per-week live sessions held on zoom (5:30pm pacific time) where students can ask questions, see additional demos, and connect with the student group (think of it like like office hours with art friends).
-I will of course record these sessions for anyone who can't make it live.
+In June 2025 these classes were supported by once-per-week live sessions held on zoom (5:30pm pacific time) where students asked questions, saw additional demos, and connected with the student group (think of it like like office hours with art friends).
+I recorded these sessions and they are part of the course library.

-In addition, if you are someone who thrives on a daily practice/ painting challenge, the lessons and practice images between will support this option.
+In addition, if you are someone who thrives on a daily practice/ painting challenge, the course lends itself really well to completing a lesson each day.

 The first week is all about getting to know watercolor and understanding why it does beautiful (and frustrating) things on the page!
 Topics include: